nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/OpenCore/Ethos_of_Open_Science_Module.md

 - Designing activities or assessments for modules or lessons
 - Definitions of words or terminology used.

-To submit your review, please submit your feedback directly in the document and submit here [https://docs.google.com/forms/d/1ZjXT4OWuXzLEXx-UrCeqbZSESMUnFio2kUqoFf9YHT8/prefill].
+To submit your review, please submit your feedback directly in the document and submit [here](https://docs.google.com/forms/d/1ZjXT4OWuXzLEXx-UrCeqbZSESMUnFio2kUqoFf9YHT8/prefill).
 The review period will remain open until September 28, 2022.